Academic Advising in the College of Liberal Arts and Social Sciences

 Before scheduling an appointment, please follow the links below to find your assigned advisor.
 Have questions?
 Email CLASS Advising.

-Interim Director of CLASS Student Services
+Interim Coordinator of CLASS Student Services/Advising

 Anspach Hall 114B